Bill Bergson Lives Dangerously

 Bill Bergson Lives Dangerously (original Swedish title: Mästerdetektiven Blomkvist lever farligt) is a 1951 Swedish novel written by Astrid Lindgren.
-It's the 2nd book about the Master Detective Kalle Blomkvist.
+It is the second book about the master detective Bill Bergson (in Swedish as Kalle Blomkvist).
 In this book the Rövarspråket ("Robber Language") appears for the first time and is very popular until present.
 According to the book, Eva-Lotta's father Master Baker told her when he and his friends spoke Rövarspråket as boys.

 Synopsis

-It is one year since the adventure with Uncle Einar and the jewel thieves the last summer.
-Now it is summer again and the "war" between Röda Rosen and Vita Rosen continues.
+A year has passed since the adventure with Uncle Einar and the jewel thieves last summer.
+It is summer again and the "war" between Röda Rosen and Vita Rosen continues.
 When "Vita Rosen" (Kalle, Anders and Eva-Lotta) pass the old man Gren on the bridge over the river, Eva-Lotta says that Gren is usurer.
 They run to Prärien, a place at the outside of their city Lillköping where the mansion from the 18th century is, and "Röda Rosen" have made it to their headquarters.
 During the "war" they kidnap Anders and lock Kalle and Eva-Lotta in.

 "Röda Rosen" (Sixten, Benka and Jonte) have a "hearing" with Anders in Jonte's room.
-In the house which is in front of Jonte's house Gren lives.
+In the house, which is in front of Jonte's house, Gren lives there.
 Kalle and Eva-Lotta, who have escaped, climb onto the roof and see what they are doing with Anders.
-On the way up, Eva-Lotta sees a man in green gabardine trousers who is visiting Gren and hears that they'll "meet on Wednesday at the regular place" and Gren'll bring all the promissory notes.
+On the way up, Eva-Lotta sees a man in green gabardine trousers who is visiting Gren and hears that they will "meet on Wednesday at the regular place" and Gren will bring all the promissory notes.